zelenqk/JUI/README.md

-JUI (JSON USER INTERFACE) is a ui system designed to simplify making ui in gamemaker
+JUI (JSON USER INTERFACE) is a static ui system designed to simplify making ui in gamemaker